otegami/openarm/website/docs/hardware/introduction.md

 sidebar_position: 1
 ---

-# OpenArm 1 Hardware Guide
+# OpenArm Hardware Guide

-Welcome to the hardware documentation of **OpenArm 1**!
+Welcome to the hardware documentation of **OpenArm**!

-This guide gives all the hardware information, and will help you assemble, wire, and test OpenArm 1.
+This guide gives all the hardware information, and will help you assemble, wire, and test OpenArm.
 The assembly instructions here focus on the **right arm**, but the **left arm follows nearly identical steps**, with any necessary differences clearly highlighted.

 ---